Table of Contents

 Accessibility is increasingly becoming a non-negotiable mandate when it comes to eLearning.
 And rightly so.

-Understanding is intrinsic to learning.
-Equal opportunity to learning is a fundamental right of every individual irrespective of his/her physical disposition.
+Understanding is intrinsic to learning anything.
+Equal opportunity to learn is a fundamental right of every individual irrespective of his/her physical disposition.
 This is the premise on which the entire online accessibility movement began.

 Accessibility in simple terms is a concept that advocates inclusivity and universality in whatever you create.
-This implies, whether it is a product or a service, everything that you build should be made in such a way that it can be used by everyone, regardless of how they encounter it.
+This implies, whether it is a product or a service, everything that you build should enable every user to access and use it easily, regardless of how they interact with it.

 This is especially valuable and relevant when it comes to eLearning or online web content.
-Accessibility ensures that online learning is delivered by an organization with such care and consideration that even the employees with special needs can access it without much hindrance.
+Accessibility enables organizations to deliver online learning experiences that employees with special needs can access and navigate with ease.
+Organizations today are prioritizing accessible online learning experiences to support diverse and distributed workforces.

 Numbers in the United States tell a compelling story.
-61 million adult Americans have some form of disability according to the Centers for Disease Control and Prevention (CDC).
-The same study reinforces that, 26% or 1 in 4 adults in the United States have special needs due to challenges ranging from mobility, cognition, hearing, vision or learning impairment.
+Roughly 61 million adult Americans have some form of disability according to the Centers for Disease Control and Prevention (CDC).
+The same study reinforces that, 28.7% or more than 1 in 4 adults in the United States have special needs due to challenges ranging from mobility, cognition, hearing, vision or learning impairment.

 As defined by CDC, “a disability is any condition of the body or mind (impairment) that makes it more difficult for the person with the condition to do certain activities (activity limitation) and interact with the world around them (participation restrictions).”